irahulone/fake_data_broadcaster/README.md

 git clone <your-repo-url>
 ```

-Your workspace should look like:
+Your workspace should look like(you may have more packages in parallel):

 ```
 ros2_ws/